Vitamins and minerals: the basics

 Large amounts of some vitamins can actually be dangerous.
 For example, vitamin A builds up in the body if it’s taken in excessive amounts.
 Large doses of some minerals can also cause problems.

-If you’re concerned that your child’s diet could be leaving him low on some vitamins or minerals, and he isn’t able to eat more food containing the vitamins and minerals he needs, see your doctor or a dietitian for advice.
+If you think your child is low on some vitamins or minerals and can’t eat more food containing these vitamins and minerals, see your doctor or a dietitian for advice.
 They might suggest that your child takes an appropriate supplement.